min2ha/ukwa-site/content/target/24860/index.en.md

   "subject": null
 }

-# Vince Cable on Facebook (Liberal Democrats candidate for Twickenham)

 Vince Cable stood as Liberal Democrats candidate for Twickenham at the 2015 General Election but was not elected.